balena-os/balena-supervisor/docs/debugging-supervisor.md

 If a restart is required, ensure that you have gathered as much information as possible before a restart, including pertinent logs and symptoms so that investigations can occur asynchronously to determine what occurred and how it may be mitigated in the future.
-Enabling permanent logging may also be of benefit in cases where symptoms are repeatedly occurring.
+Enabling persistent logging may also be beneficial in cases where symptoms are repeatedly occurring.

 To restart the Supervisor, simply restart the `systemd` service: